viikkkas/basic-login-form/README.md

 On registration, the data of the user will stored in a database table with encrypted password.

 # Login
-On logging in using registered credentials, the page will display Hello <username>
+On logging in using registered credentials, the page will display Hello with your username.